 The best modern community platform when you want native features

-It starts by offering a beautiful design under your own brand on both web and mobile apps (including a plan where you can upgrade to get your own native iOS and Android apps), full access to member data and analytics, and the opportunity to message all members at any time.
+From there, Mighty Networks offers a beautiful design under your own brand on both web and mobile apps (including a plan where you can upgrade to get your own native iOS and Android apps), full access to member data and analytics, and the opportunity to message all members at any time.

 With this modern community platform, the days of bolting together a Facebook group or Slack community to your online course and payment system are over.